 Process all B&W Film:

 Df96 monobath easily processes any standard black and white film at its native ISO.
 It is designed with traditional cubic-grain emulsions in mind, like BwXX, TriX and HP5, with high silver content.
-It also works well with tabular grain films with color dye technology, like Tmax, but require double the processing time to clear, and may come out of the bath with pink/purple dyes in the emulsion.
+Tabular grain films with color dye technology, like Tmax, also work well but require double the processing time to clear, and may come out of the bath with pink/purple dyes in the emulsion.
 This is normal and will fade away.
 High speed films such as P3200 and Delta3200 can be processed at their native ISOs between 1000-1600 by the instructions on the label, or pushed to 3200 by adding 10°F (6°C).
 All films can be pushed or pulled by adjusting temp. +/-10°F (6°C).

 Film rating chart for Df96:

 (Box speeds in bold)

 *Tabular grain films with color dye technology, like Tmax or Delta, require double the processing time on the label to clear, and may come out of the bath with pink/purple dyes in the emulsion.

 **High speed films like P3200 and Delta3200 can be processed at their native ISO between 1000-1600 by the instructions on the label.
 These are designed to be pushed to 3200 by adding 10°F (6°C).
 All films can be pushed or pulled by adjusting temp. +/-10°F (6°C) per stop.